The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 BaselineAPS

-BaselineAPS is a software platform that uses kinetic data input(31,41,61,62,63,64) from a range of movements (On field or controlled environments) to (a) evaluate the mechanical efficiency of the movement tested, (b) produce results in a comparative scoring system and (c) provides supplemental deep practice programming to target areas of intervention.
+BaselineAPS is a software platform that uses kinetic data input(31,41,61,62,63,64) from a range of movements (on-field or controlled environments) to (a) evaluate the mechanical efficiency of the movement tested, (b) produce results in a comparative scoring system, and (c) provide supplemental deep practice programming to target areas of intervention.

 Learn more